SpongePowered/SpongeDocs/source/about/glossary.rst

 MCP
   The Mod Coder Pack helps developers create mods for both the Minecraft server and client. http://www.modcoderpack.com/website
 Mixins
-  Specialised program components that inject Sponge into Minecraft. https://github.com/SpongePowered/Mixin/wiki Mod
+  Specialized program components that inject Sponge into Minecraft. https://github.com/SpongePowered/Mixin/wiki Mod
   A Minecraft modification that changes gameplay somehow.
 Mods written using the Forge API need Forge to work, but some mods can be installed on their own.
 NPC
   Non-Player Character.
-Any character not controlled by a player, eg. a Villager.
+Any character not controlled by a player, e.g. a Villager.
 Ore
   The Official Sponge plugin hosting site, not ready yet.
 Use the Sponge Forums instead.
 Patreon